 The intention of FCWCS is to provide students with a safe and nurturing learning environment that is free of outside distractions.
 Electronic devices can be distracting and disruptive to the instructional day.
 They also present a security problem during testing.
-Wireless devices used by students to communicate with others may inhibit the establishment of a proper learning environment and can be used to violate others' privacy rights.
+Wireless devices used by students to communicate with others may inhibit the establishment of a proper learning environment.

-Students are allowed to bring cell phones to school, but they must be checked in by their homeroom teacher in the morning before the start of the instructional day.
-Students will, however, be prohibited from the use of any electronic communication device while on school grounds for any purpose other than instructional.
-This includes the use of such devices to tape images or sound recordings that are in violation of law or otherwise invade the privacy of other individuals.
-Wireless devices, under this policy, include, but are not limited to, cellular phones, camera phones, tablets, beepers, pagers, text messaging devices and PDAs used as telecommunication devices.
-Only those devices used for educational purposes and issued by FCWCS are allowed.
+Students are allowed to bring cell phones to school, but they must be turned to their homeroom teacher or Dean in the morning, before the start of the instructional day.
+Students will be prohibited from the use of any electronic communication device until dismissal for any purpose other than instructional.
+This includes the use of such devices to record images or sound recordings that are in violation of law or otherwise invade the privacy of other individuals.
+Wireless devices, under this policy, include, but are not limited to, cellular phones, camera phones, tablets, beepers, pagers, text messaging devices, I-Pads and PDAs used as telecommunication devices.
+Only those devices used for educational purposes and issued by FCWCS are allowed to be used during the instructional day.